 FICO score vs. Vantage Score

-The FICO score was introduced in 1989 and is still the most widely used credit score.
-It ranges from 300 to 850, with a higher score indicating better creditworthiness.
-The FICO score is based on five factors: payment history (35%), credit utilization (30%), length of credit history (15%), types of credit used (10%), and recent credit activity (10%).
+Originally adopted in 1989, the FICO score is the most often utilized credit score today.
+It runs from 300 to 850; a higher number denotes improved creditability.
+Five elements form the FICO score: payment history (35%), credit usage (30%), duration of credit history (15%), categories of credit utilized (10%), and current credit activity (10%).

 Conclusion: